chbatey/scala-basics-talk/src/main/paradox/index.md

 * Vocal pure FP ppl who wish Scala was Haskell
 * Only using it as a "better java".
 Maybe kotlin is a better?
 * Unique features. path dependent types, implicits
+* I used to say you wrote two kinds of Scala

 @@@@